etmoore/node-workshop/w1/lessons/01-js_review.md

 Your turn!

 1. `const` vs `let` vs `var` - when should you use each?
+  * const - when you want to set a block-scoped variable that you don't want reassigned.
+  * let - to create a block-scoped local variable. useful for loops and conditionals where you don't want counters (eg `i`) to be available outside of the block
+  * var - for function-scoped local variables.
+  * If you don't use const, let, or var, the variable will be declared in the global scope.
 1. For more, check out the video [var, let and const - What, why and how](https://youtu.be/sjyJBL5fkp8?list=PL0zVEGEvSaeHJppaRLrqjeTPnCH6vw-sm).
+  * Notes:
+    * "let is the new var" - he argues that there is no reason to use var anymore
+    * "use const unless you have to use let" to minimize mutable state.
+The less mutable, the less likely something is going to change that you didn't expect.

 ## Functions